 Place a piece of konbu, approximately 10g of dried konbu per 1Liter of room temperature water, if you are using more water increase it from there.
 It is also preferable to use soft water but filtered or tap water, if it is drinkable, is fine as well (just let the chlorine evaporate).
 You can let the water with the konbu rest on the counter for 30 minutes or place the solution into the fridge and let it sit overnight (this is preferable) (Mouritsen, O.G., et al., 2012).

 Once you are ready to begin making the dashi stock, empty the water and the konbu into a pot and heat the water on medium.
 Before the water comes to a boil remove the konbu (or it will get slimy and make the broth too viscus) and turn off the heat.
 The dashi is done!
 However, it is also at this step that other ingredients such as katsuobushi, shiitake, etc can be added to enhance the umami of the broth.

 Ichiban-Dashi or Awasedashi

 The used bonito flakes and konbu from Ichiban-dashi are reused to make niban-dashi, known as the second dashi, as it uses the ingredients a second time.
-This Dashi will require less water than the first, as the as the flavour of the stock will be very soft and too much water will dilute it further.
-This type of dashi serves as a stock for richly flavoured dishes, such as miso or ramen.
+This dashi will require less water than the first, as the flavor of the stock will be very soft and too much water will dilute it further.
+This type of dashi serves as a stock for richly flavored dishes, such as miso or ramen.
 After this dashi is made the bonito and konbu can no longer be used, you can always compost them though (Ishige, N., 2014).